|

 small deciduous shrub to a tree that rarely occurs in western Japan,

-with gray barks.
-Leaves are of opposite phyllotaxis; blades,
+with gray bark.
+Leaves are of opposite phyllotaxis; blades are

 somewhat thin, 6-13cm long, in the shape of a narrow obovate, both

-ends pointed, and conspicuous veins.
-Branch tips emerge panicles
+ends pointed, and have conspicuous veins.
+Branch tips emerge as

-that set many small white flowers; corollas are white, approximately
+panicles that set many small white flowers; corollas are white and

-5mm in length.
-Their segments are as long as tubular parts or
+approximately 5mm long.
+Their segments are as long as tubular parts